vinyarb

 When it was first announced that a committee would be set up to look into the salary levels of the government post elections, I knew that cuts would be a given, and the percentage would be significant.

-All in all, its a good start, as most of the ministers’ salaries were cut by between 30% – 50%, with the President taking the brunt of it with a 51% paycut, and for the first time, getting a lower salary in relation to PM Lee, which is fair given the scope and responsibilities our President how to purchase isotretinoin doesn’t hold.
+All in all, its a good start, as most of the ministers’ salaries were cut by between 30% – 50%, with the President taking the brunt of it with a 51% paycut, and for the first time, getting a lower salary in relation to PM Lee, which is fair given the scope and responsibilities our President doesn’t hold.

 What I don’t understand (OK, I understand it from a monetary perspective, but not from a public servant perspective) is why their salaries are being pegged to top 1000 Singaporean earners discounted by 40%.